Thrift Store Shopping Turns into a Battle Between Everyday Shoppers and Resellers

 "There's no such thing as 'dibs' in a store."

-Standing in front of the dishware, however, was a woman on her phone, loudly complaining that she couldn’t find a maker’s mark on the pieces.
-Her cart was packed with glassware and clothing, and OP assumed she was a reseller.
+Right in front of her, another shopper stood over the dishware, loudly complaining on her phone that she couldn’t find a maker’s mark.
+Her cart was packed with glassware and clothes, and OP clocked the vibe immediately, like this was a hunt for high-value items to flip.

 The OP asks: